evolvingstuff/vdw2/content/posts/many-problems-with-vitamin-d-entry-in-wikipedia.md

 1. Effects of vitamin D on health is uncertain

-> <a href="/posts/random-controlled-trials-have-proven" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1336">Random Controlled trials have proven</a> that Vitamin D deals with 23+ health problems
+> [Random Controlled trials have proven](/tags/random-controlled-trials-have-proven.html) that Vitamin D deals with 23+ health problems

 1. IoM report is solidly based on data

-> There has been an <a href="/posts/avalanche-of-10000-studies-of-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 2421">avalanche of >10,000 studies of vitamin D</a> since that study ceased looking at new information (2008)
+> There has been an [avalanche of >10,000 studies of vitamin D](/tags/avalanche-of-10000-studies-of-vitamin-d.html) since that study ceased looking at new information (2008)

 1. Mentions that excess vitamin D causes premature aging